mrdbourke/pytorch-deep-learning/docs/05_pytorch_going_modular.md

 ```

 ## TK - Exercises

+**Resources:**

-* TK Add an argument for using a different:
+* TK - Exercise template notebook for 05
-    * train/test dir
-    * optimizer
-    * etc...
+* TK - Example solutions notebook for 05 (try the exercises before looking at this)

-* Use `argparse` to be able to send `train.py` custom settings for training procedures
+1. Use [Python's `argparse` module](https://docs.python.org/3/library/argparse.html) to be able to send the `train.py` custom hyperparameter values for training procedures.
+    * Add an argument for using a different:
+        * Training/testing directory
+        * Learning rate
+        * Batch size
+        * Number of epochs to train for
+        * Number of hidden units in the TinyVGG model
+    * Keep the default values for each of the above arguments as what they already are (as in notebook 05).
+    * For example, you should be able to run something similar to the following line to train a TinyVGG model with a learning rate of 0.003 and a batch size of 64 for 20 epochs: `python train.py --learning_rate 0.003 batch_size 64 num_epochs 20`.
-* Create a script to predict on a target image given a file path with a saved model
+2. Create a script to predict (such as `predict.py`) on a target image given a file path with a saved model.
+    * For example, you should be able to run the command `python predict.py some_image.jpeg` and have a trained PyTorch model predict on the image and return its prediction.
+    * To see example prediction code, check out the [predicting on a custom image section in notebook 04](https://www.learnpytorch.io/04_pytorch_custom_datasets/#113-putting-custom-image-prediction-together-building-a-function).
+    * You may also have to write code to load in a trained model.

 ## TK - Extra-curriculum

-* Read up on structuring a Python project on RealPython - https://realpython.com/python-application-layouts/
+* To learn more about structuring a Python project, check out RealPython's guide on [Python Application Layouts](https://realpython.com/python-application-layouts/).
-* Recommended code structure for training your PyTorch model - https://github.com/IgorSusmelj/pytorch-styleguide#recommended-code-structure-for-training-your-model
+* For ideas on styling your PyTorch code, check out the [PyTorch style guide by Igor Susmelj](https://github.com/IgorSusmelj/pytorch-styleguide#recommended-code-structure-for-training-your-model) (much of styling in this chapter is based off this guide + various similar PyTorch repositories).
+* For an example `train.py` script and various other PyTorch scripts written by the PyTorch team to train state-of-the-art image classification models, check out their [`classification` repository on GitHub](https://github.com/pytorch/vision/tree/main/references/classification).